To use the Ohm’s Law triangle, we have to consider the complete circuit, which starts at the supply transformer and has a nominal voltage of 230v

 The Rule of Thumb

-Does the 80% Rule of Thumb still apply with new Amendment 3?
+Does the 80% Rule of Thumb still apply with 18th Edition?
 Well, yes it does.

 The Rule of Thumb errs on the side of safety by making allowances for the possibility of a smaller csa protective conductor.